 This type of information can equip managers to understand what type of topics are driving the negative or positive customer impact, and can thus help agents to solve customer frustration to improve customer experience.

 The ability to instantly evaluate calls without going through a lengthy manual process of quality assurance listening to calls free up hours of valuable time that managers can utilize to spend on coaching for excellence.

 In addition, with automated quality assurance, you gain instant insight into how your customers feel about your business with IVR surveys.
 Agents now have the power to view their dashboard, allowing them to self-coach and improve areas of poor performance.

 5. Full Keyword Analysis

 Utilizing the function of setting which keywords and phrases to watch out for can increase opportunities to up-sell by targeting how and when keywords are used.

 By analyzing the call data for discussions related to products, services, price, quality, location and much more, you can learn from your customers to identify what they want, and recognize potential up-sell and cross-sell opportunities, creating more sales.

-This can also be a way of incentivising agents and measuring effort and attempts alongside success rate.
-For example, a Travel Agency incentivising the agents to sell upgrades on hotel rooms, can tag and measure “Junior Suite” as a key phrase and begin to establish a pattern with what goes into a successful sale of the upgrade.
+This can also be a way of incentivizing agents and measuring effort and attempts alongside success rate.
+For example, a Travel Agency incentivizing the agents to sell upgrades on hotel rooms, can tag and measure “Junior Suite” as a key phrase and begin to establish a pattern with what goes into a successful sale of the upgrade.